tresoldi/ngesh/README.md

 ## Author and citation

 The library is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).
-The library is developed in the context of the [Cultural Evolution of Texts](https://github.com/evotext/), with funding from the [Riksbankens Jubileumsfond](https://www.rj.se/) (grant agreement ID:
+The library is developed in the context of the [Cultural Evolution of Texts](https://github.com/evotext/) project, with funding from the [Riksbankens Jubileumsfond](https://www.rj.se/) (grant agreement ID:
 [MXM19-1087:1](https://www.rj.se/en/anslag/2019/cultural-evolution-of-texts/)).